let ias = new InfiniteAjaxScroll(/*..*/, {

 ias.next();

-We can listen to the prefill and prefilled events to act on respectively the start and finish of the prefill action.
+We can listen to the and events to act on respectively the start and finish of the prefill action.